GopikaGupta/Neural_Network_from_Scratch/README.md

 # Neural-Network-Codes
-This is my Neural Network (from scratch) codes written in Python
+This is my Neural Network from scratch codes in Python